MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-upgrade.md

   When set to *Yes*, configure the following options:

-  - **Time zone** – The time zone you select determines when the maintenance window starts and ends on all servers in the site, regardless of the time zone of individual servers.
+  - **Time zone** – The time zone you select determines when the maintenance window starts and ends on all servers in the site.
+The time zone of individual servers isn't used.
   - **Start time** – Specify the earliest time that the upgrade cycle can start, based on the time zone you selected.
   - **End time** - Specify the latest time that upgrade cycle can start, based on the time zone you selected.
 Upgrade cycles that start before this time will continue to run and can complete after this time.